asweigart/inventwithpython3rded/README.md

 1. Read and agree to the Contributor License Agreement.
 (I've copied the one used by NodeJS.)
 This is available at https://github.com/asweigart/inventwithpython3rded/blob/master/cla.md.
 You can agree by sending al@inventwithpython.com an email saying "I agree to the Invent with Python Contributor License Agreement".
 This is mostly a formality.

+1. I've set up mailing list for translation teams.
+The Wiki has links: http://invent-with-python-translations.wikia.com/wiki/Invent_with_Python_Translations_Wiki

 1. Look at the translations/<lang code>/README.md file to contact other translators working on your language.

 1. Read this README.md file to note any special parts of the book that may need additional attention.
 Feel free to add to this file.

 1. Translate the programs first.
 Do not change the order or position of the code, as that will require tedious updating of line numbers in the book.
 Long lines of code are fine.
 Consult (and update) the src/_ISSUES.txt file for any language-translation issues that come up.

-1. To prevent overlapping work with other translators, see the Tasks page on the wiki for your language: http://invent-with-python-translations.wikia.com/wiki/Invent_with_Python_Translations_Wiki
+1. To prevent overlapping work with other translators, use the Tasks page on the wiki for your language: http://invent-with-python-translations.wikia.com/wiki/Invent_with_Python_Translations_Wiki

 1. Save the .py files of the programs with UTF-8 encoding.
 (This is the default encoding the Python 3 expects source files to be in.)